Turning capital gains into community gains

 Additionally, the median family income of the designated tracts were on average 37 percent below the area or state median, and had an unemployment rate of nearly 1.6 times higher than the average U.S. census tract.
 Qualified Opportunity Zones were also twice as likely as other U.S. communities to be located within a persistent poverty county, meaning the county had experienced a poverty rate of at least 20 percent for 30 years.
-A map and list of Qualified Opportunity Zones can be found at Opportunity Zones Resources and in the Federal Register at IRB Notice 2018-48.

 As a successful, mission-driven CDFI, AltCap has facilitated nearly $200 million in investments in what are considered Qualified Opportunity Zones.
 Our investment track record with the federal NMTC Program as well as micro and small business lending activity gives us the unique ability and expertise for identifying high impact investment opportunities in underestimated communities.
 By leveraging our experience in creating high performing investment and loan portfolios that offer opportunities for attractive upside to investors seeking double bottom line returns, AltCap is uniquely positioned to attract, deploy and manage investment capital in Qualified Opportunity Zones throughout the Kansas City metro area.